TurboCoder13/py-lintro/docs/getting-started.md

 │ tests/test_main.py  │    8 │ D100  │ Missing docstring in public module │
 └─────────────────────┴──────┴───────┴─────────────────────────────────────┘
 ```

+## Output System: Auto-Generated Reports

+Every time you run a Lintro command (check or fmt), Lintro automatically generates all output formats for you in a timestamped directory under `.lintro/` (e.g., `.lintro/run-20240722-153000/`).

+**You do not need to specify output format or file options.**

+Each run produces:

+- `console.log`: The full console output you saw during the run
+- `results.json`: Machine-readable results for scripting or CI
+- `report.md`: Human-readable Markdown report (great for sharing or documentation)
+- `report.html`: Web-viewable HTML report (open in your browser)
+- `summary.csv`: Spreadsheet-friendly summary of all issues

+This means you always have every format available for your workflow, CI, or reporting needs.

 ## Supported Languages and Tools